bilalmohib/React-Accounting-Application/README.md

-# Getting Started with Inter-Nationalization-in-React
+# Getting Started with React Accounting Work

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).